telehash/TMesh/TMesh.md

 ### Private Hopping Sequence

-Most PHY encodings require specific synchronized channel and timing inputs, these are generated from the epoch's 32 byte secret via a consistent transformation.
+Most PHY transceivers require specific synchronized channel and timing inputs, in TMesh these are randomized based on the MAC encryption layer, using the unique secret and nonce for each pair of motes and current window with ChaCha20.

-An eight byte null/zero pad is encrypted with the current epoch secret/nonce for each window and the ciphertext result is used for channel selection, window timing, and as a seed for the next window in the sequence.

-The first four bytes (32 bits) are used to determine the window microsecond offset timing as a network order unsigned long integer.
+The first four bytes (32 bits) of the current nonce are used to determine the window microsecond offset timing as a network order unsigned long integer.
 Each window is from 2^16 to 2^32 microseconds, the 32-bit random offset is scaled by the current z-index into the possible range of values.

-The next two bytes of the ciphertext result is used for channel selection as a network order unsigned short integer.
+The current channel is determined by a private two byte value that is rotated identically to the nonce when two motes are in sync.
+While any two motes are synchronizing by sending PING knocks the channel must remain stable and not be rotated.
+The two channel bytes are the seed for channel selection as a network order unsigned short integer.
 The 2^16 total possible channels are simply mod'd to the number of usable channels based on the current medium.
-If there are 50 channels, it would be `channel = ((uint16_t)pad) % 50`.
+If there are 50 channels, it would be `channel = seed % 50`.

 ### Medium Types